‘Another day? Another week?’: Trash piling up because of worker shortage - NewsBreak

 Past issues with garbage collection occurred when COVID-19 first hit the United States, and then again when delta peaked.
 Now, with the omicron variant surging in the nation, another garbage crisis is happening.

 In Peoria, Arizona, multiple workers have tested positive for COVID-19 in recent days, meaning residents in that city are also seeing delays in trash pickup.
 In Chesapeake, Virginia, they suspended garbage pickup on Tuesday because of staffing issues.
-NewsNation local affiliate WAVY reported that Chesapeake’s director of Public Works said the city’s waste management department has been working with only half its typical staff.How to order your free at-home COVID tests from the federal government
+NewsNation local affiliate WAVY reported that Chesapeake’s director of Public Works said the city’s waste management department has been working with only half its typical staff.West Virginia journalist struck by a vehicle while reporting live on TV

 Philadelphia has around 10% to 15% of its 900-person sanitation workforce out on any given day, Streets Commissioner Carlton Williams said.